adobe-business-catalyst/web-app-export/README.md

 Adobe Business Catalyst web app export/import extension for Google Chrome.
 ==

+##UPDATE
+Adobe has released the open platform (read more about it here : http://goo.gl/UqvR0R) lately.
+Now the web app items can be exported easily using the web apps REST API.
+Also, the Admin UI was changed.
+The extension was relying on the Admin UI html structure.
+This is the cause why is not working anymore.

+Maybe, if I have the time, I will build another one, that uses the REST APIs.

 Now you can export/import/share Adobe's Business Catalyst web apps easily from within Google Chrome.

 ## How does it work?